-- session: score persists until the visitor is idle for a period of time defined when your site loads the Uniform Context script
+- session: the score persists until the visitor is idle for a period of time defined when your site loads the Uniform Context script

-- transient: score is given only when the criteria are true, and is removed as soon as they are not
+- transient: the score is given only when the criteria are true, and is removed as soon as they are not